<TABLE OF CONTENTS>

 HSTS Enabled By Default

-HTTP Strict Transport Security (HSTS) is an industry standard used to tell a web browser to access sites over HTTPS.
-The HTTPS connector shipped with Repository 2 now has this feature enabled by default as Repository 3 already does.
+HTTP Strict Transport Security (HSTS) is an industry-standard used to tell a web browser to access sites over HTTPS.
+The HTTPS connector shipped with Nexus Repository 2 now has this feature enabled by default.
 We have an article discussing configuration options.

 Disabling HTTP Connector Simplified

 When a secure HTTPS connector is configured, then a common requirement is to disable the plain HTTP connector.
 The process to do this is now simpler.